qasir-11606016/tech-task-front-end/README.md

 ## Requirements

-The task is to create a basic react web application that displays the current temperature using https://darksky.net/ using the geo-location of your browser.
+The task is to create a basic **React** web application that displays the current temperature using https://darksky.net/ using the geo-location of your browser.

 Goto https://darksky.net/dev/register signup for an account to get access to an api key.